radgrad/docusaurus2/docs/devops/deployment/microsoft-azure.md

     at processTicksAndRejections (internal/process/task_queues.js:84:21)
 ```

-##TROUBLESHOOTING
+# TROUBLESHOOTING.
+Problems I encountered and how I solved them.

 If you are having trouble, debug mode might be insightful.
 Turn it on with.

 ```shell script
 meteor-azure -debug
 ```

 #### settings.json file is not being read

 ```shell script
 PS G:\GitFolder\azure-deploy\app> meteor-azure --settings G:\GitFolder\azure-deploy\settings.json
 info:    Targetting 32-bit Node architecture